h5py/h5py/docs/source/guide/quick.rst

 First, install h5py by following the :ref:`installation instructions <build>`.

-Since an example is worth a thousand words, here's how to make a new file, and create an integer dataset inside it.
-The new dataset has shape (100, 100), is located in the file at ``"/MyDataset"``, and initialized to the value 42.
+Since examples are better than long-winded explanations, here's how to:

+    * Make a new file
+    * Create an integer dataset, with shape (100,100)
+    * Initialize the dataset to the value 42

     >>> import h5py
     >>> f = h5py.File('myfile.hdf5')